 It is essential that AIHE students understand the Student Code of Conduct.
 The outcomes can be extremely serious when students do not meet AIHE’s academic integrity standards or behave inappropriately (for example by abusing another student or staff member).
-The outcomes include suspension or even exclusion from AIHE.
+The possible consequences of misconduct include suspension or even exclusion from AIHE.

 Academic progress and assessment